PEXANE2/azure-docs.tr-tr/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Kod hücresi; çalıştırıldığında, tablo içeriğini çıktı olarak gösterir. İfadeyi yorumlayarak çıktıyı `print` bastırabilirsiniz.
+1. Kod hücresi; çalıştırıldığında, tablo içeriğini çıkış olarak gösterir. `print` Bildirimin açıklamasını belirleyerek çıktıyı gizleyebilirsiniz.

     ```python
     import numpy as np